rampatra/jbot/docs/facebook/README-Facebook-JBot-4.0.0.md

 }
 ```

+ii.
 Another example which adds a `pattern` to the `@Controller`.
 Adding a pattern will restrict the method to be invoked
 only when the event text or event payload (depending on the event type) matches the pattern defined.
 You can specify a
 regular expression in `pattern`.
 ```java